prashantpawar/sol-unit/README.md

 #### Events

 `SUnit` uses events.
+It extends Node.js' `EventEmitter`.

-It extends nodes `EventEmitter`, and the events you may listen to are these:
+The events you may listen to are these:

 ##### Suite started